Climate Change Negotiations Game

 World Climate enables participants to experience the dynamics that emerge as nations negotiate a global agreement on climate change and to develop a deeper understanding of how to address climate change.
 The exercise is framed by current climate change science, through the interactive C-ROADS computer simulation, enabling participants to find out how their decisions impact the global climate system in real-time.

 World Climate is a simplified international climate change negotiations meeting.
 Each participant plays the role of a delegate representing a specific nation, negotiating bloc, or, in some cases, an interest group.
 Everyone then works together in their respective roles to reach a global agreement that successfully addresses climate change (e.g., to limit warming to 2˚C above preindustrial times by 2100).

 Exercises vary in length, but most run from 1-3 hours.

 World Climate is:

-- Suitable for secondary schools, universities, community groups, executive leaders, scientists and everyone in between
+- Suitable for students from middle school to graduate school, community and religious groups, executive leaders and office workers, scientists, and everyone in between

 - Interactive and experiential